 - written tests for the assignment,

 - · generated a configuration zip file from those tests, and

-- downloaded submissions
+- · downloaded submissions into a directory

 The grading interface, encapsulated in the otter grade command, runs the local grading process and defines the options that instructors can set when grading.
 A comprehensive list of flags is provided in the CLI Reference.